Who Should Care about STAD and Who Must Care

 General Data Protection Regulation (GDPR

-).
-GDPR is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union.
-GDPR compliance will be enforced starting May 2018.
+) is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union.
+GDPR compliance was enforced starting May 2018.

 Any company that stores or processes personal information about EU citizens within EU states must comply with the GDPR, even if they do not have a business presence within the EU.